surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Apply Sorting

 In your query result you can view the data in ascending or descending order by applying sorting.
-To enable sorting Click on column header, to reverse the sorting order click on column header for second time **or,**
+To enable sorting click on column header, to reverse the sorting order click on column header for second time **or,**

 Write the following code in sql command this way;
 ```